bparanj/crystal/programming/iac/docs/experiments/rails-master-key.md

   description = "Holds the Rails master key for the application" }

-# Note: The actual secret value (the master key itself) should be added securely,
+# Note: The  secret value (the master key itself) should be added securely,
 # either through the AWS Management Console or using the AWS CLI.
 ```